truecharts/public/library/common/_docs/Values.yaml Explained.md

 ### readOnlyRootFilesystem

-Specifies readOnlyRootFilesystem status on securityContext for the default container
+Specifies readOnlyRootFilesystem status on securityContext for the main container

 <details>
 <summary>Show / Hide</summary>